andrew/ultimate-awesome/README.md

 - [awesome-econ](https://github.com/code-econ/awesome-econ) - Curated list of links related to coding in economics.
 - [awesome-modeling-simulation](https://github.com/comp-physics/awesome-modeling-simulation) - Resources for learning about modeling and simulation.
 - [awesome-constellation](https://github.com/Constellation-Labs/awesome-constellation) - :scroll::computer: Curated resource list for developers.
-- [fucking-Awesome-Design-Tools](https://github.com/Correia-jpv/fucking-Awesome-Design-Tools) - The best design tools and plugins for everything.
-With repository stars⭐ and forks🍴.
 - [fucking-awesome-for-beginners](https://github.com/Correia-jpv/fucking-awesome-for-beginners) - A list of awesome beginners-friendly projects.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-go](https://github.com/correia-jpv/fucking-awesome-go) - A curated list of awesome Go frameworks, libraries and software.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-pentest](https://github.com/Correia-jpv/fucking-awesome-pentest) - A collection of awesome penetration testing resources, tools and other shiny things.
 With repository stars⭐ and forks🍴.